html-validate/html-validate/docs/dev/events.md

 ```

 Emitted when a conditional comment `<![conditional]>` is parsed.
 The parser
-ignores and condition and run all possbile branches but raises the event for any
+ignores and condition and run all possible branches but raises the event for any
 rules that wishes to do anything with it.